FAQs: Ionizing Air Gun

 - 4. What exactly will your static meter tell me?

-Our Model 7905 Static Meter will help personnel pinpoint the exact location of the static trouble spots within your application(s).
+- Our Model 7905 Static Meter will help personal pinpoint the exact location of the static trouble spots within your application(s).
 Below are the detailed specifications of our static meter.

 - 5. Why won't your Ionizing Air Gun demagnetize my metals pieces